openservicebrokerapi/servicebroker/CONTRIBUTING.md

 address the concern then opening an Issue, prior to doing the work to develop a PR, would be best.
-These minor issues do not need a formal review, per the [process](#prissue-review-process) described below, rather the issue should be used to come to a conscensus around a PR that will eventually be submitted.
+These minor issues do not need a formal review, per the [process](#prissue-review-process) described below, rather the issue should be used to come to a consensus around a PR that will eventually be submitted.

 If the proposed change is non-controversial (e.g. a typo) then a PR can be